technomancy/leiningen/doc/MIXED_PROJECTS.md

     lein clean

-will clean all compilation artifacts.
+will remove all compilation artifacts.

 ## Setting Java Compiler Options With Leiningen